aleshaleksey/fansys23/movement-exploration.md

 # Actions outside of Combat
-A character should be able to take actions a creature of its type should conceivably be able to take including eat, sleep, explore, and interact with the world.
+A character should be able to take actions an entity of its type should conceivably be able to take including eat, sleep, explore, and interact with the world.

 Some, but not all, of these activities are covered in rules for skill use, research, exploration, resting, crafting, etc. Activities that are not covered by the rules are judged either too hard to cover well within the rules, or too rare in the foreseen use of the game to bother with.